Prohibited Substances Decontamination In Brisbane

 - Clean wall surfaces, floor surfaces and ceiling surfaces

-Jim’s Hazardous Material Removal use advanced technologies and environmentally friendly chemicals to combat the effects of meth in the home.
+Jim’s Hazardous Material Removal use advanced technologies and environmentally friendly chemicals to combat the effects in the home.

-Following the remediation process, the property will be retested by a forensic hygienist for methamphetamine and samples will be sent to an independent laboratory for analysis.
+Following the remediation process, the property will be retested by a forensic hygienist and the samples will be sent to an independent laboratory for analysis.

 Used Needle and Syringe Disposal Hotlines It can be distressing to find used and discarded drug needles and syringes.
 They can often be dumped in public spaces and are sometimes found on...